ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

     12:44:05.004743 IP dev03.ipf.ipfabric.io.29736 > 10.47.102.104.telnet: Flags [.], ack 1464937247, win 29200, length 0
     ```

-## How To Restore access to IP Fabric's GUI After `jumphost` misconfiguration
+## How to Restore Access to IP Fabric's GUI After `jumphost` Misconfiguration

 If you suddenly cannot open the main GUI or SSH to the IP Fabric machine after saving the jumphost settings, the subnet/IP address of the IP Fabric machine was most likely included in the jumphost configuration.